Owner Name: Mike Hosier

 Veterinarians may recommend blood work to establish a baseline ALT value for healthy dogs with one or two copies of this variant.

-If Mocha inherited any of the variants that we tested, they will be listed at the top of the Health Report section, along with a description of how to interpret this result.
-We also include all of the variants that we tested Mocha for that we did not detect the risk variant for.A genetic test is not a diagnosis
+If Moxie inherited any of the variants that we tested, they will be listed at the top of the Health Report section, along with a description of how to interpret this result.
+We also include all of the variants that we tested Moxie for that we did not detect the risk variant for.A genetic test is not a diagnosis

 This genetic test does not diagnose a disease.
 Please talk to your vet about your dog’s genetic results, or if you think that your pet may have a health condition or disease.

-Mocha did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Mocha’s breed may not yet be known.
+Moxie did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Moxie’s breed may not yet be known.

 Coefficient of Inbreeding (COI)